Together in Christ: 'Connections' — Colossians 1:7-8

 Key Thought

 Satan loves to sow doubt into the hearts of new believers.
-Epaphras had evangelized and mentored the new Christians in Colosse.
+Epaphras had evangelized and mentored the new Christians in Colossae.
 However, he wasn't an apostle or a well-known church planter.
-Satan didn't waste much time with these new believers before he sowed doubt into their hearts about the version of the Good News they had received.
-They began to wonder: Since one of the apostles or great missionaries had not brought them the Good News about Jesus, had they received the entire, saving message about Jesus?
+After he left, [1] Satan didn't waste time with these new believers before he sowed doubt into their hearts about the Good News they had received from Epaphras.
+Soon, they began to wonder if they had received the complete saving message about Jesus.

-Paul wrote to assure the Colossians that Epaphras had taught them the truth about Christ.
-While they needed to learn more about Jesus and His way of life, they had the core gospel they needed to be saved and live a productive life for Christ as a disciple.
-Then, Paul did something we need more of today in our churches, especially in a time where running down leaders has become more the norm than the exception.
-Paul spoke highly and lovingly of Epaphras — a beloved co-worker, faithful servant of Christ, and someone who spoke well of the the Colossians.
+Paul wrote to assure the Colossians that Epaphras had taught them the truth about Christ Jesus.
+Epaphras had told them everything they needed to know about Jesus and His way of life.
+Paul emphasized that they had received the core gospel they needed to be saved and live a productive life for Christ as his disciples.
+Then, Paul did something we need more of today in our churches, especially since criticizing leaders has become more the norm than the exception.
+Paul spoke highly and lovingly of Epaphras, describing him as a beloved co-worker, faithful servant of Christ, and someone who spoke well of the Colossians.

-Leaders need to speak affectionately and well of other Christian leaders and build them up before their people.
+1. Leaders need to speak well of other Christian leaders and build up these leaders before their people.

-1. We all must value and esteem our leaders, affirming them and pointing out their good qualities as well as their importance to us personally and in their Spirit-anointed role.
+2. We all must value and esteem our leaders by affirming and pointing out their good qualities while emphasizing their importance to us personally as they fulfill their Spirit-anointed role.
+[2]

 Today's Prayer

-Father, thank you for the worldwide fellowship of believers.
-Use me to be an encourager to Your leaders and someone who helps grow the confidence of new believers as we serve you together.
+Father, thank You for the worldwide fellowship of believers.
+Use me to be an encourager to Your leaders and to be someone who helps grow the faithful confidence of new believers as we serve You together.
 In Jesus' name, I pray.
 Amen

 Related Scripture Readings